taariq/bitsurance/README.md

-bitsurance is an experimental insurance protocol that enables the instant purchase of insurance contracts covering some pre-specified event.
-For illustrative purposes, we will assume the insurance being purchased is for protection against earthquakes, but the protocol should be generalizable to other forms of insurance.
+bitsurance is an experimental insurance protocol that enables the instant purchase of insurance contracts covering some pre-specified event for which there is a provably trustless feed with which to measure binary outcomes.
+For illustrative purposes, we will assume the insurance being purchased is for protection against earthquakes, but the protocol may be generalizable to other forms of insurance.

 Assumptions
 -------------